AusDTO/dta-website/pages/corporate/contracts.md

 ### Procurement Contracts

-Digital Transformation Office procurement contracts are available through the [AusTender Senate Order Report](https://www.tenders.gov.au/?event=public.senateOrder.list) located on the [AusTender](https://www.tenders.gov.au/) website.
+Digital Transformation Agency procurement contracts are available through the [AusTender Senate Order Report](https://www.tenders.gov.au/?event=public.senateOrder.list) located on the [AusTender](https://www.tenders.gov.au/) website.

 ### Non-Procurement Contracts

 #### Nil response

-The Digital Transformation Office reports a **nil response** for this period.
-No Non-Procurement Contracts were entered into by the Digital Transformation Office during the reporting period.
+The Digital Transformation Agency reports a **nil response** for this period.
+No Non-Procurement Contracts were entered into by the Digital Transformation Agency during the reporting period.

 #### Estimated cost of complying with this order